Cyrus Curtis Clark(1830 - )

 References, Sources, and other notes:

 Basic information from Goddard1.
 Service data from Page2, with further detail from family genealogists online.
-His photograph from a CDV posted online by reenactors of Company G, 14th Connecticut.
+His photograph from one posted online by reenactors of Company G, 14th Connecticut; probably from one in the Massachusetts MOLLUS Collection.

 |Birth State: ME |